RiftValleySoftware/RVS_Checkbox/README.md

 Drag that into the View Controller (1), and arrange it the way that you like.
 Then select it, and select the Identity Inspector tab.
 Once that has been selected, enter `RVS_Checkbox` as the object class (2).

-If we used Swift Package Manager or CocoaPods to add the class, we should set the "`Module`" field to "`RVS_Checkbox`."
+If we used Swift Package Manager to add the class, we should set the "`Module`" field to "`RVS_Checkbox`."
 (3) Otherwise, we should check the "`Inherit Module From Target`" checkbox, and let the app module be chosen.

 ![Set Class and Module](img/02-IB.png)